index-oss/Exbow-Offensive/README.md

 Absolutely!
 I’ve drafted a complete README.md for your autonomous AI-powered bug-hunting system, fully structured with project summary, roadmap, setup, and first launch instructions.
 You can use it as-is in your repo.

-# XBOW-Lite: Autonomous AI-Powered Bug Hunting System
+# EXBOW-Lite: Autonomous AI-Powered Bug Hunting System

 ## ✅ Project Summary